 The Palestinian terrorism never ceases.
-It will continue unless Israel learns the lesson the forefathers learned the hard way in the time of Yehoshua (Joshua): do not give land to the terrorists, drive them out, all of them.
-The more land Israel gives the more Palestinian terrorism we will see in the land.
+It will continue unless Israel learns the lesson the hard way the forefathers learned in the time of Yehoshua: do not give land to the terrorists, drive them out, all of them.
+The more land Israel gives, the more Palestinian terrorism we will see in the land.

-But, the Palestinian terrorism did not start today; the Palestinian terrorism started long ago with a transgression of the Covenant of YHVH, when in the time of Yehoshua, Israel made the first “land-for-peace covenants” with the nations.
+The Palestinian terrorism, however, did not start today.
+The terrorism started long ago with a transgression of the Covenant of YHVH, when in the time of Yehoshua, Israel made the first “land-for-peace covenant” with the nations.
 This is when and how everything started.

-Mosheh died 120 year old and YHVH commanded Yehoshua to pass over the Yarden to the land which YHVH gave to Israel within these borders: from the wilderness and Lebanon as far as the River Euphrates, all the land of the Hittites, and to the Great Sea toward the going down of the sun (Jos 1:2-4).
+Mosheh died 120 years old, and YHVH commanded Yehoshua to pass over the Yarden to the land which He had given to Israel within the following borders: from the wilderness and Lebanon as far as the River Euphrates, all the land of the Hittites, and to the Great Sea (the Mediterranean Sea) toward the going down of the sun (Jos 1:2-4).
 These boundaries are the utmost borders of Israel: from the Desert of Arabia Petrea on the south, to Lebanon on the north, and from the Euphrates on the east, to the Mediterranean, on the west.
 As we will see below, the Israelites did not possess the full extent of this grant, not until the time of King David.

 And as YHVH had commanded Mosheh, so Mosheh commanded Yehoshua, and so Yehoshua did the will of the Almighty.
-Thus Yehoshua took all that land: the mountain country, and all the South, and all the land of Goshen, and the low country, and the desert plain, and the mountains of Israel and its low lands, from Mount Chalak that goes up to Seir (Edom), and as far as Ba’al Gad in the Valley of Lebanon below Mount Hermon.
+Thus, Yehoshua took all that land: the mountain country, and all the South, and all the land of Goshen, and the low country, and the desert plain, and the mountains of Israel and its lowlands, from Mount Chalak that goes up to Seir (Edom), and as far as Ba’al Gad in the Valley of Lebanon below Mount Hermon.
 (Jos 11:15-17) And Yehoshua gave it as an inheritance to Israel according to their divisions by their tribes.
-And the land rested from fighting.
-(Jos 11:23).
+And the land rested from fighting (Jos 11:23).
 However, the taking of the whole land by the Israelites does not imply that all the towns and villages had been conquered, nor that all the Canaanites were rooted out from the land, but it simply indicates that Yehoshua took all this land described above in the campaign described in Jos 11:1-15.

-After, Yehoshua had taken possession of the whole land he proceeded to dividing the land among the tribes of Israel.
-He had really done all that YHVH had said to Mosheh, namely that the complete extermination of the Canaanites would not be done at once, but only little by little, until Israel multiplied and took the whole land (see Exo_23:28-30, Deu_7:22).
+After, Yehoshua had taken possession of the whole land, he proceeded to dividing the land among the tribes of Israel.
+He had really done all that YHVH had said to Mosheh, namely, that the complete extermination of the Canaanites would not be done at once, but only little by little, until Israel multiplied and took the whole land (see Exo 23:28-30, Deu 7:22).
 Only in this context, therefore, it could have been said that “Yehoshua took the whole land according to all that YHVH had said to Mosheh”.
 However, this does not mean that there was not a large portion of the land still needed to be conquered.
 Yehoshua was old and YHVH said to him, “You are old, advanced in years, and still much of the land remains to be possessed” (Jos 13:1).

 The complete conquest of the whole land, however, was not secured.
-On the contrary, the Israelites left a remnant of the Canaanites in the land that repeatedly harassed them in the fulfilment of the warning given by Mosheh,
+On the contrary, the Israelites left a remnant of the Kana’anites in the land, which began to repeatedly harass them—all in the fulfilment of the warning given by Mosheh,

 And if you do not drive out the inhabitants of the land from before you, then it shall be that those whom you let remain shall be pricks in your eyes and thorns in your sides, and they shall trouble you in the land where you dwell.
 And it shall be that I do to you as I thought to do to them.
 (Num 33:55-56)

-The command of YHVH to Israel to possess the land, drive out all its wicked inhabitants, and purge it from the idolatry, closes with the threat, that if they did not exterminate them, not only would they become pricks in their eyes and stings in their sides, i.e., inflict the most painful injuries on them, and make war on them in the land, but YHVH would also do the very same things to the Israelites that He had intended to do to the Canaanites, i.e., drive them out of the land and destroy them.
-That threat was repeated by Yehoshua in his last address to the nation in Jos_23:13.
+The command of YHVH to Israel to take possession of the land, to drive out all its wicked inhabitants, and to purge it from the idolatry, closes with the threat, that if they would not exterminate them, not only would the Kana’anites become pricks in their eyes and stings in their sides, i.e., inflict the most painful injuries on them, and make war on them in the land, but YHVH would also do the very same things to the Israelites that He had intended to do to the Canaanites, i.e., drive them out of the land and destroy them.
+That threat was repeated by Yehoshua in his last address to the nation in Jos 23:13.

-As more land needed to be conquered, at the end of his life, Yehoshua warned the Israelites that if they would leave those nations among them and even worse intermingle with them by adopting their pagan customs, the anger of the Elohim of their fathers would burn out against them and He would no longer drive them out from the land and let them be snares to them until He would drive out the Israelites from the good land He had given them; and that was what actually took place, according to Jdg_2:3, in the very next generation.
-The words of Yehoshua “until you perish” resumed the threat made by Mosheh in Deu_11:17 and Deu_28:21.
+As more land needed to be conquered, Yehoshua warned the Israelites at the end of his life that if they would leave those nations among them and even worse intermingle with them by adopting their pagan customs, the anger of the Elohim of their fathers would burn out against them, and He would no longer drive them out from the land, and even worse He would let them be snares to them until He would drive out the Israelites from the good land He had given them.
+That was what actually took place in the very next generation (Jdg 2:3).
+The words of Yehoshua “until you perish” resumed the threat made by Mosheh in Deu 11:17 and Deu 28:21.

-Let us read this part of Yehoshua’s last address to the nation in which he warned the children of Israel what would happen to them if they would make “land-for-peace covenants” with the nations.
-The precise words YHVH used to warn Israel snares and traps, a whip on your sides and thorns in your eyes are nothing less than a description of the acts of the Palestinian terrorism the nation experiences today,
+Let us read this part of Yehoshua’s last address to the nation in which he warned the children of Israel what would happen to them if they would make “land-for-peace covenant” with the nations.
+The precise words YHVH used to warn Israel “snares and traps, a whip on your sides and thorns in your eyes” are nothing less than a description of the acts of the Palestinian terrorism the nation experiences today,

 And the consequences of the transgression of the Covenant,